MintaYLu/DDN/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `ddn` for local development.
+Here's how to set up `ddn3` for local development.

-1. Download a copy of `ddn` locally.
+1. Download a copy of `ddn3` locally.
-2. Install `ddn` using `poetry`:
+2. Install `ddn3` using `poetry`:

     ```console
     $ poetry install